OpenKneeboard/OpenKneeboard/docs/troubleshooting/window-capture-compatibility.md

 ### Other apps

-Contact the developer of the other app for support; you may want to link them to this FAQ entry.
+You can try making it so that some portion of the app window is always visible on a monitor - and don't run the game full-screen.
+If this doesn't work or isn't practical for you, contact the developer of the other app for support; you may want to link them to this FAQ entry.

 ## Cursor